Implications of Shock-absorbing Floors on Hospital Patients and Staff

 - researching the implication on patients, such as the Timed Up and Go test, used to indicate frailty

 You'll get training in research methods and topic specialist expertise.
 Research and skills training is also available through the Graduate School.

-The School of Health Sciences and Social Work research group have conducted the first robust research on shock-absorbing flooring in hospital settings for fall-related injury prevention, and are establishing themselves as world leaders in this area.
+The School of Health and Care Professions has conducted the first robust research on shock-absorbing flooring in hospital settings for fall-related injury prevention, and are establishing themselves as world leaders in this area.
 Your research will contribute to this growing body of information in the field.